• Skip to main content

 Continue readingLearning Through Play

-Anyone can say no to bad ideas, but only a focused person can say no to good ideas.
-Focus is about saying no. When talking about one of the biggest lessons he learned from Steve Jobs, Jonny Ive said …
+Focus is about saying no. Anyone can say no to bad ideas, but only a focused person will say no to good ideas.
+Focus is something that people consistently bring up as a key to success.
+When Warren …

 Tit For Tat